mavinbe/2022_Diplom/LOG.md

 ## Logs

-### 05 -- Mo 15.
+### 05 -- Di 15.
 Feb

 #### Objects
 1. create an app that reads video and display it
-2. show pose detections on vid
+2. show pose detections on vi
+3. apply kalman filter to smooth

 opt
-2. run detection and store result
+4. run detection and store result
-3. run pose and store result
+5. run pose and store result

 #### DONE
 1. Done
 2. Done
+3. created prototype in lab/2d/py

+#### Reflection
+was a good day, i accomplished a good batch of stuff i'm looking forward for tomorrow to finish kalman smoothining and intigrate it into my code

 ---